-Remember to write down your results after you test your blood glucose level in a logbook or to log it on your diabetes tracking app.
-This that can make managing and monitoring your diabetes easier.
-We recommend the app that comes with the OneTouch Verio® Flex, OneTouch Reveal® mobile app.
+Remember to write down your results in a logbook after you test your blood glucose level or log it on your diabetes tracking app.
+This can make managing and monitoring your diabetes easier.
+We recommend the app that comes with the OneTouch Verio® Flex and the OneTouch Verio Reflect® meter, OneTouch Reveal® mobile app.
 This will help you start to see trends in how food, activity and other factors might affect your blood glucose levels.
 For example, if you notice spikes in glucose levels at the same time each day, you can speak with your doctor to understand your results.

-By following these simple steps, you can test with confidence – and take more control of your blood glucose levels, and your diabetes1.
+By following these simple steps, you can test with confidence – and take more control of your blood glucose levels, and your diabetes 2.